quicwg/base-drafts/draft-ietf-quic-transport.md

 not have access to the state of a connection.
 A server crash or outage might result in clients continuing to send data to a server that is unable to properly continue the connection.
-A server that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it has sufficient state to do so.
+A server that wishes to communicate a fatal connection error MUST use a TRANSPORT_CLOSE or APPLICATION_CLOSE frame if it has sufficient state to do so.

 To support this process, the server sends a stateless_reset_token value during the handshake in the transport parameters.
 This value is protected by